How to Better Strategize Your Multifamily Marketing With Millennial Renters

 Consider Mom and Dad, each sitting at the breakfast table reading the newspaper rather than chatting with their child.
 Or, train passengers commuting to work, each with their head buried in their book or magazine, rather than hamming it up with their fellow passengers.

 Millennial renters are a tech and social media savvy group that know how to make an impact on these platforms.
-To them, the Internet and social media are simply just another platform for news and communication (not so different from mediums like newspaper, television, etc.).
+To them, the Internet and social media are simply just another platform for news and communication (not so different from mediums like newspapers, television, etc.).
 Take the time to understand how they’re using these platforms and what motivates them to interact.
 You might be surprised.

 Myth 4: Millennial renters have a lack of values.

-Apartment marketing professionals think millennial renters are fundamentally different from their parents.
+Multifamily marketing professionals think millennial renters are fundamentally different from their parents.
 They’re really not.
 Like their parents, they value making a difference in the world, making a good living, and achieving professional success.

 They’re more open-minded than generations before them, and they’re not afraid to advocate for what they believe.
 They’re holding businesses to certain standards — transparency, sustainability, community involvement — which they believe is a more responsible path to future growth and profitability.